Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 Show only real, explainable, compliant feedback instead of manufacturing trust signals.

-• Handoff: Pass first SKUs, product-page template, core claims, asset gaps, trust signals, pricing/shipping rules, and mobile screenshots into QA and ad testing.
+• Next route: Bring first SKUs, product-page template, media gaps, trust signals, pricing/shipping rules, and mobile path records, plus the lab write-back location, into launch QA.

 Back to Course Outline